Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 If a corporate entity is only offering the work performance of its owner-shareholder without providing any other leased employees to a recipient company, the requirement is still in force that wages must at least reach the levels of pay that the collective agreement has defined.
 The owner-shareholder must receive such wages from his or her own enterprise.
 This requirement is also valid in case there are other people besides the owner-shareholder whose work performance is offered to recipients so that they can work as leased employees.

 It may be that instead of a corporate entity, a self-employed operator of a trade or business is the party that provides its workers to service recipients so that they can work under a leasing contract.
 For these leased employees, too, the requirement is in force that wages must at least reach the minimum levels that the collective agreement has defined.
-However, it is impossible for a self-employed to offer his or her own work for employee leasing.
+However, it is impossible for a self-employed to offer their own work for employee leasing.
 This is due to the fact that if the business is a sole proprietorship, i.e. a self-employed operation (T:mi; F:ma), there cannot be an employer-employee relationship, and there cannot be any payroll transactions where wages could be paid to the individual who owns the business.
 For this reason, an operator of a trade or business who is self-employed cannot fulfil the above requirements of a leased employee.

 Managing Directors or members of the Board of Directors are not treated as being in an employer-employee relationship with their company.
 For this reason, the Employment Contracts Act is not applicable.
 This means that no arrangements are acceptable where a leased employee is supposed to be a Managing Director or board member.
 Compensation paid to the individual who acts as a Managing Director or board member is always fully treated as wages of the individual appointed as the Managing Director, or as wages of the individuals appointed as board members, regardless of what route was used when the payment from the company was made.